robertchase/meander/doc/route.md

 # Route

 A route defines how an HTTP `resource` is handled by a server.
+A list of routes is used to classify and handle incoming `HTTP` requests.

-A list of routes is provided to a server when the `add_server` method is called.
-This list of routes is used to classify and handle incoming `HTTP` requests.
+A list of routes can be provided to a server when the `add_server` method is called.
+Individual routes can be added to the end of the list of routes using the `add_route` method of a `Server`.

-Each `HTTP` document sent to the server will be matched against the items in `routes`.
+Each `HTTP` document sent to the server will be matched against the items in the specified `routes`.
 The handler associated with the first match will be executed; if no match is found, `meander` will respond with a `404`.

 ## Routes file

 If the `add_server` method is called with a `str` value for the `routes` argument, the value is treated as a dot-delimited path name to a file containing `route` definitions.
 The file is expected to be in the python path.
 The file must have a file type; `.routes` is conventional.

+The `routes` argument can also be specified as an `io.IOBase`, or as `None`.
+`None` (the default if not specified) means that no `routes` are added to the server when it is created.

 A `routes` file is of the form (the numbers in square brackets are notes):